Ennomines

 (NCBI-index: 82595)

-A fairly large carpet that can come in two completely different color forms is the Peppered Moth (Biston betularia).
-The normal color of this geometer moth is the characteristic black with white salt and pepper drawing.
+A fairly large carpet that can come in two completely different colour forms is the Peppered Moth (Biston betularia).
+The normal colour of this geometer moth is black with white salt and pepper drawing.
 However, there are also specimens whose wings are black-brown where you can see the dark veins in the wings, the “carbonaria“.
 These specimens were once dominant in industrial areas with high levels of pollution.
-The abdomen is fairly wide and a large bunch of hairs can be seen on the thorax.
-The flight period is from May to mid-August in one generation and the wingspan is 44-56mm.
-Host plant: Blackthorn, Hawthorn, Birch, Limes, Allow, Poplars, and Oak.
+The abdomen is fairly wide, and many hairs can be seen on the thorax.
+The flight period is from May to mid-August in one generation, and the wingspan is 44-56mm.
+Host plants: Blackthorn, Hawthorn, Birch, Limes, Allow, Poplars, and Oak.
 Dutch name: Peper-en-zoutvlinder.
 Frisian name: Bjirkespanner.

 Flying period: